A Weekend in Wiltshire

-Seated high above the bustling city of Salisbury, Old Sarum, with its origins as an Iron Age hillfort, is almost brand spanking new compared to Avebury and Stonehenge.
-The Romans used it as a fort and as a temple, and William the Conquerer built a motte and bailey castle here, and a town grew up around it.
-A cathedral was also built within the banks of the original hill fort, but it moved down the hill, to Salisbury, in the early 13th century.
+Seated high above the bustling city of Salisbury is Old Sarum.
+With its origins as an Iron Age hillfort, it's almost brand spanking new compared to Avebury and Stonehenge.
+The Romans used it as a fort and as a temple, and after William the Conquerer built a motte and bailey castle a town grew up around it.
+A cathedral was also built here, but it moved down the hill to Salisbury in the early 13th century.

 Salisbury attracted more trade and more people, and was the largest town in Wiltshire by the 14th century.
 Old Sarum dwindled in size and importance until it gained widespread notoriety in the 18th and 19th centuries for being a 'rotten borough' - it still sent two MPs to the House of Commons, despite being almost entirely abandoned.

 Today it's the perfect spot for a picnic, a walk or even a spot of kite flying.
 There are 29 acres of rare grass chalkland to explore, with wildflowers and ancient trees.
 The outline of the old cathedral is still visible, and the castle, although well ruined, is still impressive.
 You'll get the most out of your visit with a guidebook in hand, but it's worth the trip just for the stunning views over Salisbury.